MikroElektronika/mikrosdk_click_v2/clicks/leddriver/DETAILS.md

 ## Examples Description

+>  This library contains API for the LED Driver Click driver.
 >  This application controls the brightness.

 **The demo application is composed of two sections :**